isomerpages/imda-pixel/_facilities/Overview.md

 description: facilities working space
 ---
 # PIXEL's Innovation Space
-PIXEL provides startups and corporates with 28,000 square feet of innovation space, with a unique mix of facilities and equipment for technology, media and design.
+PIXEL provides start-ups and corporates with 28,000 square feet of innovation space, with a unique mix of facilities and equipment for technology, media and design.
 The facilities and equipment are designed to embed customer centricity into your product.

 <a href="https://go.gov.sg/preqform" target="_blank" style="background-color: #0A66C2; color: white; text-decoration: none; border-radius: 100px; padding-left: 20px; padding-right: 20px; padding-top:8px; padding-bottom:8px">Apply for facilities</a>